rsyncOSX/mydocsy/content/en/docs/_index.md

 ### New Tasks, Verification, and Synchronization

-After adding a task (refer to /docs/addconfigurations/ for instructions), you can execute a `--dry-run` by double-clicking on the task in the main view.
+After adding a task, you can execute a `--dry-run` by double-clicking on the task in the main view.
 The second double-click will execute the task in real time.

 {{< alert color="warning" >}}